Contact:

 Method profiles at a glance

-• Splitting: Borehole-based, targeted crack guidance toward the free rock surface, low vibrations.
+• Splitting: Borehole-based, targeted crack guidance toward the free rock surface, low vibrations, minimal emissions.

 • Jaw/shear operations: Selective removal of concrete at the rock edge, removal of edge beams, foundation elements, or shotcrete layers.